jalves-d/ForeignExchange/README.md

 }
 ```

+### The script try to install SQL Server if you dont have installed, after the installation you gonna need to execute setup.ps1 more one time.

 - YOUR_SERVER: Replace with the name of your SQL Server instance.
-Probably will be in place after the script execution, but, you can confirm using the command ();
+You can verify your server name using SQL Server Management Studio;
 - YOUR_SECRET_KEY: Use a strong secret key for JWT token generation.
 Choose a key with more then 32 digits.
 - YOUR_API_KEY: Replace with your Alpha Vantage API key.
 To get your free key (https://www.alphavantage.co/support/#api-key)
 - YOUR_AZURE_SERVICE_BUS_CONNECTION_STRING: Add your Azure Service Bus connection string.